frodre/LMROnline/README.md

 ([pyLIM](https://www.github.com/frodre/pyLIM) from Perkins & Hakim
 [2020](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2019MS001778)).

-For more information, please see the (in progress) [LMR documentation page.](https://atmos.washington.edu/~wperkins/LMR/docs).
+For more information, please see the
+[LMR documentation page.](https://atmos.washington.edu/~wperkins/LMR/docs).
+**Note** that these docs are still in progress of being updated from original LMR documentation.

 * Free software provided under the modified BSD License